dnguyen25/NFLStatsproject/README.md

 ## Proposed approach to modeling prospect contribution

 We plan to measure the success of a draft prospect in two ways.
 First, by measuring the drafting team's performance as measured by PFR's SRS, a strength of schedule and scoring based metric.
 In this case, we will need to include the SRS of the team the year the player was drafted into the model, to account for regression to the mean.
 Secondly, we will measure the players individual success by using PFR's DrAV metric for career performance with the drafting team.
 We would like to construct both a pre draft and post draft model, factoring in how high the player was drafted.
 For each of these, it will be necessary to break down the model by player position.
 We intend to use a Poisson linear regression because preliminary data analysis shows that player contribution is left skewed; most draft pisks contribute nothing, while some contribute a lot.
+Additionaly, we are building a kNN model for draft position based on combine data and broken down by position.
+We plan to scale the data because the feature variables have different units and scales.

 ## Data cleaning, processing, and exploratory data analysis